 Lea Ash and Doug Henderson accidentally started "Dunroamin" in late 2014 when they rescued Penny the cat, an escapee from Wagga Pound who moved to Walwa and promptly produced five kittens.
 Penny leads a parade of several hundred homeless cats and dogs of all ages, shapes and sizes from across the country who have since been happily homed.

 We Rescue from various pounds across the Riverina and the Snowy region and others seeking to re-home pets.

 They are fortunate to have the help and full support of Dr Jan's Pet Hub and Holbrook Vet Centre practices, whose staff give every animal its best chance for a better life.
-Walwa Vets look after dogs and cats from all over NSW and Northern Victoria through the support of the aforementioned groups, as well as three other NSW rescue groups, covering as far afield as Walgett and Lightning Ridge, also Riverina Rescue and Canberra Pooch.
+Dr Jana and Holbrook Vets look after dogs and cats from all over NSW and Northern Victoria, consistently going above and beyond for every animal, creating miracles and special moments even in the darkest of times.

 Some of the animals now live locally, others have travelled to new homes as far as Melbourne, Geelong, Townsville and Perth.

 Some of the animals have travelled just as far to get to Dunroamin e.g. from Sydney and Queensland.